 The book dissects in detail the production process and sponsorship agreements of two successful reality TV shows: the British body-positive makeover program How to Look Good Naked (Channel 4, 2006-2010) sponsored by Dove (as part of its renowned Real Beauty Campaign), and the Israeli financial-coaching program Overdraft Family (Channel 2, 2006-2012) sponsored by a leading bank and big retail chain.
 One of the book's strengths is the empirical data, which is based on field work in the media and advertising industries in both countries and analysis of inside documents.
 Balint unfolds the details of commercial agreements, brand strategic plans, alongside interviews with key people in the sponsorship-program line to create a new and comprehensive understanding of this old-new funding model.

-Branded Content boomed just at the time when the genre or Reality TV became a household name in the year 2000 with the success of Survivor in the US and Big Brother in the UK.
+Branded Content boomed just at the time when the genre or Reality TV became a household name in the year 2000 with the success of “Survivor” in the US and “Big Brother” in the UK.
 The genre became, in those years, an efficient vehicle for commercial agreements with sponsors.
 Balint points out the strong affinity between branding processes and the genre of Reality.
 It allows, among other things, a "natural" integration of brands into people's "authentic" behavior and their endorsement by the participants.
 Branded Reality offers a framework to think about more recent phenomena, such as social media influencers.

 The book depicts the early stages of the mounting blur between media content and advertising and demonstrated how this trend was used, from the outset, for motivating consumers to further engage with the sponsoring brands and provide personal data in online platforms.
 In that sense, the analysis is a precursor to the notion of Surveillance Capitalism (Zuboff, 2014), the model which is at the heart of social media.